giantswarm/docs/src/content/general/architecture/capi/index.md

 *App Admission Controller*

-This admission controller gives the ability to our App Platform to ensure an App is created properly, with all required files and points to an existing app in the Catalog.
+This admission controller gives the ability to our App Platform to ensure an App is created properly, with all required files and points to an existing App in the Catalog.
 At the same time allow our customers to only passed the minimum spec and default the rest automatically.

 *Cluster API admission controllers*